Akuqt/wsreq/README.md

 Once you installed, it can now be referenced by simply calling `require('wsreq')` or using import statements.

-When you call the wsrequest function, it returns an array with all the websocket connections requested in the options.
+When you call the wsrequest function it returns an array with all the websocket connections requested in the options.

 # Example: